EarlyMssElectronicLibrary/sp-boxer/data/01_ReadMe-archive.md

 - Shot sequences: Through rare, a folio is sometimes imaged more than once as part of separate shoot lists, and therefore as a different shot sequence.
 For example, a folio may have been imaged on the book cradle and then again later on the copystand.
-On of function of shot sequences is to differentiate distinct sequences of images of the same folio.
+One of functions of shot sequences is to differentiate distinct sequences of images of the same folio.

-- Flattening: A set of "flats" is captured at the beginning of each day's imaging session, using consistently ****NEED MORE INFORMATION ABOUT FLATS*****
+- Flattening: A set of "flats" is captured at the beginning of each imaging setup.
+These are an image sequence taken of a standard white sheet of paper.
+This is used to "flatten" the captured images, which eliminates differences in captured images caused by variability in illumination or flaws in the camera sensor.
+The proprietary imaging software creates a flattened image based on the flat file and the captured palimpsest image.
+It classifies pixels as normal and abnormal based on the "flats."
+Some of the abnormal pixels in the captured image may then be adjusted during flattening.
+  These flattened images have an `_F` suffix denoting that they are flattened.
+The metadata includes the name of the flat file that was used to create the corresponding flattened image.
+These captured and flattened images serve as the core image data for the production of processed images.

 These captured images serve as the core image data for the production of processed images.